 3. The seed lot to be sampled shall have been subject to appropriate mixing and blending techniques so that it is as uniform as practicable.
 There shall be no documentary or other evidence of heterogeneity.
-If a seed lot is presented for sampling in more than one container, the container shall be of the same size and type and contain approximately the same weight of seed.
+If a seed lot is presented for sampling in more than one container, the containers shall be of the same size and type and contain approximately the same weight of seed.

-Sampling from Sacks
+Sampling from sacks

-4. When the seed lot is in sacks or similar sized containers each containing more than 15 kg of seed and not more than 100 kg of seed, the minimum number of containers to be sampled shall be in accordance with the following table:- NUMBER OF CONTAINERS IN THE LOT
+4. When the seed lot is in sacks or similar sized containers each containing more than 15 kg of seed and not more than 100 kg of seed, the minimum number of containers to be sampled shall be in accordance with the following table:-